Courses and events

 - A 2-page written summary of your work so far and how it relates to the goals in the study plan for Environmental Science.

-For further information, see the Doctoral Student Guide for Environmental Science.
+Current PhD students find more information in the Doctoral Student Guide for Environmental Science.

 Other PhD courses given at CEC

 The ClimBEco Graduate Research School at CEC offers PhD courses in Climate, Biodiversity and Ecosystem services in a changing world while the BIOECONOMY Graduate Research School at CEC provides PhD courses with focus on the development of a sustainable bioeconomy.
 The courses are in general open for all students, but admission priority will be given to PhD students participating in the respective graduate research schools.
-You find more information about the courses on the respective webpages, see ClimBEco PhD courses and BIOECONOMY PhD courses.
+You find more information about the courses on the respective webpages, see ClimBEco PhD courses and BIOECONOMY calendar and events.

 Additional PhD courses given at the Faculty of Science

 The Faculty of Science offers PhD courses relevant for all doctoral students, for example the course in project management or the course in research ethics.
 You should report the credits to Ladok yourself.
 More information about the courses can be found on the Faculty of Science's webpage.

 Postgraduate courses at other universities